letranloc/be.shell/README.md

     mkdir -p ~/.local/share/be.shell
     cp -r Scripts ~/.local/share/be.shell && chmod -R 777 ~/.local/share/be.shell/Scripts/*

+Install the menus:

+     cp -r Menu ~/.local/share/be.shell

+Copy the MainMenu.xml under your be.shell config dir:

+    cp MainMenu.xml `kde4-config --localprefix/share/apps/be.shell

+Finally, (re)load be.shell.
 If you're using Plasma on KDE SC4, kill its process and start BE::Shell:

     kquitapp plasma-desktop; sleep 2; be.shell